 Applying a coat to a porous sculpture can have the same effect.
 Rainwater will ball up and run off the sculpture, rather than being absorbed into the piece.

-In short, terracotta made of clay that has a high iron content, and is fired at earthenware temperatures.
+In short, terracotta is made of clay that has a high iron content and is fired at earthenware temperatures.
 The iron content accounts for the fact that it is red burning, meaning it turns red when it’s fired.
 It also contributes to the fact that it is a low-fire clay.
 But within this broad account of what goes into making terracotta, there is also lots of variety.
 There are different recipes, brands, and ways of glazing and firing terracotta.